outpost91/advancement-tracker/readme.md

 The Royal Ranger Tracker App is a PWA that will track Rangers merits and advancements using firebase as the backend and stencil on the fron end.

-## Features Included in the Ionic PWA Toolkit
+## Features Included in the Ranger Tracker PWA

 - Stencil for easily building and loading standardized Web Components
 - Ionic Framework
 - Routing
 - Push Notifications setup
-- Showing a toast when a new version of the PWA is available
 - Unit Tests
 - Pre-rendering
 - zero config lazy loading